fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/testing.md

 And finally, we assert that the properties have the expected values.

+#### Viewer API
+The following approach uses the Viewer API.
+This is a way but with this you have to know exactly at which position the child you need is.

 ```fsharp
 [<Test>]
 let ``View should generate a valid interface``() =